shotgunsoftware/tk-core/docs/descriptor.rst

 ..
 Note:: When using the git descriptor, you need to have the git executable in
           the ``PATH`` in order for the API to be able to do a latest check or app download.
-The git exeuctable is, however, not needed during descriptor resolve and normal operation.
+The git executable is, however, not needed during descriptor resolve and normal operation.